 • Peak combined usage: ~1.2 GB

-If the course upload limit is 1 GB, extraction fails.
+If the area limit is 1 GB, extraction fails.
 The upload succeeded because 600 MB is under 1 GB.
-The extraction fails because 1.2 GB is not.
+The extraction fails because the zip plus its extracted contents, ~1.2 GB in the area at once, is not.

 Finding which limit is triggering

-Site administration > Security > Site security settings > Maximum uploaded file size
+Site administration > Security > Site security settings > User quota

 php -r "echo ini_get('upload_max_filesize'), ' / ', ini_get('post_max_size'), PHP_EOL;"